Mike Edwards was appointed the Director of Aviation for the Baton Rouge Metropolitan Airport (BTR) by the Metro Council in November 2018.

 “We thank our customers for flying BTR, and encourage those who may not consider BTR,” said Edwards.
 “Our new ad campaign tagline, “IT’S ABOUT TIME,” references both the value of the time saved when flying BTR and a request to always check BTR for those who may not.
 The average business traveler spends an additional $200 when driving to an alternate airport when time, costs of driving, and more expensive parking are considered.
 And the most effective way to increase air service is to keep our existing BTR flights full to show the airlines that additional service is warranted.”

-The Baton Rouge Metropolitan Airport is served by the major, network airlines – American, Delta, and United – with hub flights that provide access to and from destinations worldwide.
-New nonstop flights to Orlando and Austin are now available from BTR on VIA Airlines.
+The Baton Rouge Metropolitan Airport is served by the major, network airlines – American, Delta, and United – with frequent flights to some of their largest hubs that provide access to and from destinations worldwide.

 BTR is the second largest airport in the State and Upper Gulf Region by passenger volume.
 The Airport is administered as an Enterprise Fund, generating its own revenues for operations as opposed to receiving local tax funds.
 BTR is a major economic engine for the Baton Rouge area with a $1.1 billion annual economic impact supported by 4,500 jobs.